sesam-community/termstore/README.md

 `GET /api/termset` - return JSON array with all terms from default termstore
 `POST /api/termset` - takes JSON array with terms to be created as a new term or to update an existing term.
+- **When updating an existing term, you must set one of the defined aliases to true, as this will take the new name for that term...**

 Entity shape to POST terms: